Top 10 Best Mechanical Science Trades

 Work Environment: Almost all electricians work full-time.
 Work schedules may include evenings and weekends, and overtime is common.

-Job Outlook through 2028: 6% growth (as fast as average)
+Job Outlook through 2033: 11% growth (much faster than average)

 Electrician Fun Fact: While there are many levels of proficiency that an electrician can achieve, the highest (and most well-regarded) is a master electrician.
 The few who earn the title have received both classroom and hands-on training for many years.
 After working on the job for at least three years, those who are interested can apply to be a master electrician; their credentials and skills are reviewed by other master electricians in the field.
 Most master electricians spend as much time in school and receiving hands-on training as some doctors.